+Special Report, September 2020 Revised on January 2023
-Fortification of Wheat and Maize Flours

-Wheat, maize, and rice are the most widely consumed grains around the world, present in about 95% of all diets.
+Fortification of Wheat and Maize Flours Wheat, maize, and rice are the most widely consumed grains around the world, present in about 95% of all diets.
 However, modern processing of these grains removes most of the bran and germ, the parts of the grains that are naturally rich in vitamins and minerals.
-People that rely on industrially processed wheat and maize flours, or polished rice to supply the majority of their daily energy needs are therefore at at a greater risk of developing micronutrient deficiencies.1

-Large-Scale Food Fortification (LSFF) is the addition of vitamins and minerals (e.g., iron, zinc, folic acid, vitamin A, and vitamin D) to staple foods such as wheat or maize flour, edible oils and fats, salt, sugar, and rice.
+People who rely on industrially processed wheat and maize flours or polished rice to supply most of their daily energy needs are, therefore, at a greater risk of developing micronutrient deficiencies.1 Large-Scale Food Fortification (LSFF) is the addition of vitamins and minerals (e.g., iron, zinc, folic acid, vitamin A, and vitamin D) to staple foods such as wheat or maize flour, edible oils and fats, salt, sugar, and rice.
 LSFF is considered to be one of the most cost-effective public health interventions to increase the consumption of critical vitamins and minerals.
-Today cereal grains and flours are consumed at an average quantity of 200 grams/person/day, making these a suitable a suitable vehicle in many countries to deliver important micronutrients at the population level.2

-In the early 1900s, deficiencies in B vitamins were prevalent in the USA as a result of widespread consumption of industrially processed wheat flour.
+Today cereal grains and flours are consumed at an average quantity of 200 grams/person/day, making these a suitable vehicle in many countries to deliver important micronutrients at the population level.2 In the early 1900s, deficiencies in B vitamins were prevalent in the USA as a result of the widespread consumption of industrially processed wheat flour.
 To tackle these deficiencies, mandatory fortification of processed flours was introduced in 1939 in the USA.
 At that time, wheat flour and white bread were enriched with thiamine (B1), riboflavin (B2), niacin (B3), iron, and calcium.3 A year later, in 1940, the United Kingdom also mandated fortification of wheat flour with thiamine.
-Denmark followed suit in 1953 by making the addition of thiamine, riboflavin, and iron to wheat flour mandatory.
-Today, about 85 countries mandate wheat flour fortification, 17 countries mandate maize flour fortification, and 15 countries mandate both wheat and maize flour fortification.
-45 Both flours are commonly fortified with iron, zinc, B vitamins, and sometimes with vitamin A.

-Vitamin and mineral premix for flour fortification costs an average of US \$4 per metric ton of flour for largescale producers, which equals around US \$0.05-0.07 per person per year.
+Denmark followed suit in 1953 by making the addition of thiamine, riboflavin, and iron to wheat flour mandatory.1 Today, about 67 countries mandate wheat flour fortification, and 17 mandate both wheat and maize flour fortification.^{4,5} Both flours are commonly fortified with iron, zinc, B vitamins, and sometimes with vitamin A. Vitamin and mineral premix for flour fortification costs an average of US \$4 per metric ton of flour for large-scale producers, which equals around US \$0.05-0.07 per person per year.
 The process of mixing in additives during flour production is well known to flour millers, since adding flour improvers is a common practice.
-Consequently, the addition of micronutrients to the production process carries a negligible cost once the equipment for fortification put in place at a flour mill.^{1,5} anemia prevalence among nonpregnant women of childbearing age, and an increase in serum retinol in populations from 0.94 to 1.06 μmol/L.6,7

-Furthermore, the benefits of fortifying flour with micronutrients far outweighs the cost of fortification.
-For every dollar spent on flour fortification, US \$84 is saved through reduction of anemia, a condition affecting one in three people globally.
-Sustained flour fortification has also been associated with a 2.4% reduction in

-One of the most visible effects of flour fortification is the reduction of neural tube defects in new born babies, which is caused by inadequate folic acid stores.
-After Chile mandated flour fortification with folic acid in 2000, hospitals recorded a steady decrease in neural tube defects from 18.6 per ten thousand births in 1999 to 8.39 per ten thousand in 2009.5
+Consequently, the addition of micronutrients to the production process carries a negligible cost once the equipment for fortification is put in place at a flour mill.^{1,5} Furthermore, the benefits of fortifying flour with micronutrients far outweighs the cost of fortification.
+For every dollar spent on flour fortification, US \$84 is saved through reduction of anemia, a condition affecting one in three people globally.5 Sustained flour fortification has also been associated with a 2.4% reduction in anemia prevalence among non-pregnant women of childbearing age, and an increase in serum retinol in populations from 0.94 to 1.06 μmol/L.^{6,7} Fortification of flour has a noticeable effect on reducing neural tube defects in newborns, which are caused by insufficient folic acid stores.
+After Chile mandated flour fortification with folic acid in 2000, hospitals recorded a steady decrease in neural tube defects from 18.6 per ten thousand births in 1999 to 8.39 per ten thousand in 2009.5 References:

+Wheat flour, maize flour, and rice

-- 1 Hoogendoom et al. 2FAS EC.
+1 Hoogendoom et al. 2FAS EC.
 2016.

-- 2 Klemm et al. Food Nutr.
+2 Klemm et al. Food Nutr.
 Bull.
 2010.

-- 3 Bashai & Nalubola, FDCC, 2013.
+3 Bashai & Nalubola, EDCC, 2013

+ashar a nalubula.
+EDCC.
+2013

-- 4 GFDx.
+4 GFDx.
 2020.

-- 5 FFL 2020

-- 6 Barkley et al. Br.
+5 FFI, 2022.
+6 Barkley et al. Br.
 J. Nutr 2015.

-7 Darv.
-USAID, 2016.
+7 Dary, USAID.
+2016.